gyromagnet/pulse/README.md

   - Double-click support: jump to code or tree elements via UI.
   - Optional **compression** of single-child rule paths for cleaner view.
   - Toggle display of **hidden tokens**.
+  - Parse tree cursor that follows current editor position.

-### ⚙️ Settings & Customization
+### Settings & Customization

 - Settings panel with:
   - Toggleable **Advanced Settings** (parser type, lexer mode, regex engine, debug/strict mode, start rule).
   - Tree display controls (compress rule paths, show/hide hidden tokens).
   - Auto-persisted settings via localStorage.
-- QR code linking to demo.

-### 📚 Help & Documentation
+### Help & Documentation

 - Popover-based Help panel with:
   - Step-by-step usage instructions.
   - Inline icons and visual guides.
   - Auto-hide behavior for cleaner UI.

-### ✅ Parsing Experience
+### Parsing Experience

 - Parses on `Ctrl+Enter` / `Cmd+Enter` or by clicking "Parse".
 - Responsive feedback and error display.
 - Inline status/toast messages for parse results or workspace actions.
 - Efficient update logic (re-parsing only when changes occur).
 - Graceful failure handling if Pyodide fails to load.
+- If an error occurs, shows the **line and column**.
+- Highlights the exact text in the code editor that caused the error.
+- Displays a dedicated popover to submit parsing failures (as GitHub issues).

-### 🔧 Other Features
+### Other Features

-- Example grammar and pulse code loaders.
+- Example grammar and pulse code loaders (loaded dynamically from `examples.json`).
 - QR code linking to demo.
 - Clearable/resettable workspace.
 - Syntax-aware token formatting in tree display.
+- Export parse tree as JSON.
+- Mobile-friendly layout with media queries.

 ---

+## Submitting Parsing Failures

+If a valid Bruker pulse program fails to parse, you can report it directly through the app:

+- After a failure, a **submit popover** appears.
+- Clicking "Submit Parsing Failure" opens a pre-filled GitHub issue with:
+  - The grammar used.
+  - The input code that failed.
+  - Additional explanation and instructions.

+This helps improve the parser by collecting edge cases and bugs from real-world inputs.

+---

 ## Planned Features

-### 🔄 UI/UX Improvements

-- [ ] Add a progress bar during parsing.
-- [ ] When the pulse code input is empty, display an overview indicating that the user should write, paste, or drag in code

-### ❗ Error Handling
+### Error Handling

-- [ ] Improved error reporting (detailed feedback on grammar/input issues).
+- [ ] Show **line and column** of error (if available from Lark).
-- [ ] Inline error highlights in the input editor.
+- [ ] Underline or mark erroneous text in the input editor.
-- [ ] "Submit Code" feature for collecting failed inputs for analysis.

-### 📈 Extended Analysis Tools
+### Extended Analysis Tools

 - [ ] Visualize:
   - Control flow graph (CFG)